dasdeck/eppendorf/README.md

 ### shortcomings

-    + vue-js is less standardized as react but more focused
     + no testing on client side
-    + sparse client, no infrastructure
+    + sparse client, no infrastructure (router, etc.)
-    + current setup is completely insecure
+    + completely insecure
     + no deployment strategy
-    + no variability consideration in runtime environment
+    + no limitation consideration of runtime environment

+## server

+### pattern

+    + stateless for easy scalability
+        + scale simple sessions with fast database
+    + tread routes in a decoupled manner

+### tech-stack

+    + mongodb (easiest tooling / setup, native feeling to javascript)
+    + node (one language for server and client, fast for simple data access)
+    + expressjs (mainstream known technology, scalable and fast enough)
+    + moongose (convenient database access, simple mongo would have been sufficient though)
+    + typescript (typing and interfacing, not useful at this point except simple tooling for modern JS)

+## client

+### tech-stack

+    + react

 ### tech-options

-    + typescript (typing and interfacing)
     + meteor (out of the box full stack)
     + react (get rid of default reactivity, more advanced tooling)
     + angular (native TS support, more boilerplate)